louiskrol/Startup-Business-Simulation-Game/README.md

 ## 📂 Contents

-- `docs/game_documentation.tex`: Main LaTeX file containing the overall documentation of the simulation mechanics.
+- `docs/game_documentation.pdf`: Main PDF file containing the overall documentation of the simulation mechanics.
-- `docs/instructions/`: Contains LaTeX files with detailed role-specific instructions (CEO, Financial Analyst, Strategist).
-- `docs/images/`: Folder for any figures or diagrams used in the documents.

 ---

 ## 🧪 How to Read the Documentation

-To view or edit the simulation game documentation, follow one of the two options:
+To view or edit the simulation game documentation, simply download the pdf file and open it in your favorite pdf reader.

-### Option 1: Open in Overleaf (Recommended)
-1. Download the entire `docs/` folder as a ZIP file.
-2. Upload the ZIP to [Overleaf](https://www.overleaf.com/) as a new project.
-3. Compile the `game_documentation.tex` file.

-### Option 2: Compile Locally Using a LaTeX Editor
-1. Download the `docs/` folder to your computer.
-2. Open it with a LaTeX editor (e.g., TeXstudio, VS Code with LaTeX Workshop, or any TeX distribution).
-3. Compile the `game_documentation.tex` file (XeLaTeX or PDFLaTeX).

 ---

 ## 💬 Contact

 Feel free to reach out for questions, collaborations, or requests related to the simulation platform.
+Moreover, we will provide the source code upon request.

 **Louis Krol**
 📧 [krollouis@gmail.com](mailto:krollouis@gmail.com)